Activities

 Boating enthusiasts of all kinds flock to Chippewa Lake where the glistening waters beckon with opportunities for adventure and relaxation.
 Whether you prefer the sleek speed of a motorized boat, the leisurely glide of a pontoon, or the graceful dance of a sailboat catching the wind, there’s something for everyone.
 Whatever your pleasure, Chippewa Lake offers countless possibilities for unforgettable moments on the water.

 The public boat launch is located at 7830 Westfield Landing Road, Medina, Ohio 44256.
 It is open seven days a week, twenty-four hours a day, free of charge.
 The ramp will be closed only when site conditions, such as flooding, warrant.
+The public boat dock is removed on November 15 each year.
+It is then reinstalled on April 15.

 All vessels must be registered with the State of Ohio.
 Click HERE to visit the Ohio Department of Natural Resources’ website for information.